 So it wasn't surprising that when the cake came in, the rendition of Happy Birthday was theatrical.
 I, being a mere audience member, assumed an appreciative expression and then applauded wildly to cover up my British embarrassment, which in turn was a deeper cover for some residual envy of their glorious freedom of self-expression.

-Over pink champagne and exotic aperitifs I chatted with the man of the moment's boyfriend about 'sex-positivity’.
+Over pink champagne and exotic aperitifs wrapped in leaves, I chatted with the man of the moment's boyfriend about 'sex-positivity.'
 As you do.
 But he'd never heard of the term.
-Unlike me, he'd never had to learn it because he grew up in a sex-positive household, in a sex-positive country, acceptably bisexual and well, fabulous.
+Unlike me, he'd never had to learn it because he grew up in a sex-positive household (queer), in a sex-positive country (Sweden), beautifully bisexual and well, fabulous.
 His relationship is open, and so are his friends'.

 Etymology is a fascinating study and human beings love labels.
 As cultural and social identities evolve, we seek ever more precise definitions.
 But that's rather a simplistic reason, because our choices and creations of labels reveal deeper motivations.
 Why in the english language alone, there are usually three different words for the same thing.
 How do we choose among them?

 Consider luck, fortune and success.
-The first–anglo-saxon and monosyllabic–has earthy and gutteral notes, the second–french–is aspirational and noble, the third originally meaning 'happy outcome' from the latin successus is nowadays much more associated with drive, education and ambition.
+The first--anglo-saxon and monosyllabic--has earthy and gutteral notes, the second--french--is aspirational and noble, the third originally meaning 'happy outcome' from the latin successus is nowadays much more associated with drive, education and ambition.
 Our choices, even if unconsciously made, reveal our attitudes, values, education, self-image and purpose1.

 Open comes from old english/anglo-saxon openian meaning to open, open up, disclose, or reveal, but also meant "exposed, evident, well-known, public," often in a bad sense, "notorious, shameless."
 To be open, was to be shameless2.

-Perhaps then, open did just fine for the queer community who defied prevailing rigidity and cocked a snook at normative society, but less so for the mainstream population who might have envied the freedom of the open lifestyle of their queer counterparts, but still wanted to be regarded as acceptable.
+Perhaps then, open did just fine for the queer community who defied prevailing rigidity and cocked a snook at normative society.
+But less so for the mainstream population who might have envied the freedom of the open lifestyle of their queer counterparts, but still wanted to be regarded as acceptable for purposes of social conformity.
 They chose a more respectable and more seemingly academic term to lend legitimacy to their behaviour.

 In my broad and admittedly highly skewed sample of poly/open folk, most I've encountered have migrated over from a sex-negative world which means there's a lot of deprogramming to do.
 Yet the first stage of deprogramming is the thin end of the wedge; it's usually to simply add another long term loving relationship, aka. monogamy + one.

 Thus polyfidelity was coined by the Kerista Village Commune (1971-91) and highlighted that trust, faithfulness and morality could still exist even within multi-partner relationships.
 The term polyamory quickly followed coined by Morning Glory Ravenheart, in her May 1990 article "A Bouquet of Lovers" in which she promoted the concept of responsible group marriage.
 Notably she, like me, also came from a very strict protestant upbringing.
 Like me, she grew up in a sex-negative household; she abandoned her birth name Diana (the virgin huntress), precisely because she didn't like the 'chastity' requirement demanded of Diana's followers.

 What other word might she have chosen for her clan's philosophy?
-The term polygamy was coined in the late 15th century but largely due to the fact that society is and was patriarchal, polygamy–which was too closely associated with the hierarchy of one man-many women and contractual possession of women as chattel–was less useful at describing Morning Glory's vision of a loving responsible configuration.
+The term polygamy was coined in the late 15th century but largely due to the fact that society is and was patriarchal, polygamy--which was too closely associated with the hierarchy of one man-many women and contractual possession of women as chattel--was less useful at describing Morning Glory's vision of a loving responsible configuration.

-So whilst polyamory adequately captures what the Zell-Ravenhearts practised, perhaps Morning Glory also defined it thus because it distances polyamory practioners from the perceived negativity of casual sex, even if many polyamorists embrace sexual freedom.
+So whilst polyamory adequately captures what the Zell-Ravenhearts practised, perhaps Morning Glory also defined it thus because it distances polyamory practioners from the perceived negativity of casual sex, even if many polyamorists theoretically embrace sexual freedom in all its forms.
 Like us all, Morning Glory was a product of her environment.
 Just as when I came out to my family, she cannily distinguished her behaviours from the rather subconsciously tainted open, by reframing it in an academic language softened by love.